HusseinGivaGoogle/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

 ## Use cases

-Whether you’re transferring from another Cloud Service Provider or you’re taking your first steps into the cloud with GCP, building a data pipeline sets a good foundation to begin deriving insights for your business.
+Whether you’re transferring from another Cloud Service Provider or you’re taking your first steps into the cloud with Google Cloud, building a data pipeline sets a good foundation to begin deriving insights for your business.
 * __Anomaly Detection__: building data pipelines to identify cyber security threats or fraudulent transactions using machine learning (ML) models.
 * __Interactive Data Analysis__: carry out interactive data analysis with BigQuery BI Engine that enables you to analyze large and complex datasets interactively with sub-second query response time and high concurrency.
 * __Predictive Forecasting__: building solid pipelines to capture real-time data for ML modeling and using it as a forecasting engine for situations ranging from weather predictions to market forecasting.